Dans-labs/everythingdata/docs/README.md

 Description: This phrase is commonly used to inquire about the set or fixed hours of operation for a business or organization.
 It is often used in job interviews or when discussing work sched
 ```

-## Use case #2: Filter out related concepts and create SKOS hierarchy for the list of keywords:
+## Use case #2 - SKOS ontology creator: Filter out related concepts and create SKOS hierarchy for the list of keywords:
 ```
 curl http://10.147.18.193:8008/tranformers?job=declassification2
 ```